Become a world class, versatile filmmaker

-Get ready to kick-start your career in film or TV.
-Our one-year diploma gives you hands-on practical training in all aspects of filmmaking and equips you with the skills, knowledge and on-going support to excel in your chosen field.
+Get ready to kick-start your career in film or television.
+Our 1-year Filmmaking Diploma gives you hands-on, practical training in all aspects of filmmaking as it equips you with the skills and knowledge, and provides the on-going support you need, to excel in your chosen field.

 “The London Film Academy gave me the opportunity to meet important players in the industry.
 They have always been there to help me find my way and develop my knowledge, even after the course had come to an end.”